magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45520-swatch-options-not-pre-selected-on-product-detail-page.md

 ## Issue

-Swatch options are not pre-selected on the product detail page when a user edits configurable products from the shopping cart.
+Swatch options are not selected on the product detail page when a user edits configurable products from the cart.

 <ins>Steps to reproduce</ins>: